payara/Payara/.github/CONTRIBUTING.md

 git checkout <YourBranchName>
 ```

-Merge said changes with the master branch by rebasing your code (effectively a neater marge for private repos):
+Merge said changes with the main branch by rebasing your code (effectively a neater marge for private repos):

 ```
-git rebase master
+git rebase main
 ```

 Finally, push the changes from your branch to a new branch on the main repo (origin), with the same name (so as to preserve the issue numbers and history):